 - Another good way to approach them is through Television, probably radio too.

 The Baby Boomers

-- This generation is more likely to use print media and use less of the mobiles/tablets and more of desktops.
-However, if it makes you think they are technology-illiterate, well…think again!
+- This generation is more likely to use print media and use less of the mobiles/tablets and more desktops.
+However, if it makes you think this makes them technology-illiterate, well…think again!.

 - As per a report, this age range is most likely to spend money on technology as they have more disposable income.

-- They are however more inclined towards details and descriptions in the text, audio or video.
+- However, they are more inclined towards details and descriptions in the text, audio, or video.

-- MarketingSherpa states that this age bracket doesn’t only rely on smartphone-based online purchases but uses desktops as well.
-The investment is well-researched and validated with reviews.
+- MarketingSherpa states that this age bracket doesn’t only rely on smartphone-based online purchases but uses desktops too.
+The purchase is well-researched and validated with reviews.

 - However, it is not necessarily Social or Digital Media that compels them to research to initiate a purchase process.
 Television, radio and newspapers/magazines, etc. could also be the heroes-sans-cape here.

 - However, based on their predictable behavior, they are assumed to be more reliable shoppers and customers.